-The Nobel Peace Prize is to be announced in Oslo.
+The Nobel Peace Prize will be announced in Oslo.
 The laureate is picked from more than 350 nominees

 The physics prize went Tuesday to French-Swedish physicist Anne L’Huillier, French scientist Pierre Agostini and Hungarian-born Ferenc Krausz.
 Hungarian-American Katalin Karikó and American Drew Weissman won the Nobel Prize in medicine on Monday.

-Nobels season ends on Monday with the announcement of the winner of the economics prize, formally known as the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel.
+Nobels season ends next week with the announcement of the winner of the economics prize, formally known as the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel.

 The prizes are handed out at awards ceremonies in December in Oslo and Stockholm.
 They carry a cash award of 11 million Swedish kronor (about $1 million).
 Winners also receive an 18-carat gold medal and diploma when they collect their Nobel Prizes at the award ceremonies in December.